What Is a Warehouse Management System (WMS)?

 There are four primary types of warehouse management systems:

-- Cloud-Based Systems – These are web-based models that employ cloud technology.
+Cloud-Based Systems – These are web-based models that employ cloud technology.
 A cloud-based WMS can supply the same benefits of a more traditional WMS, while also providing faster implementation and lower costs.
+Many organizations are hesitant to make the switch to a cloud-based warehouse management system, but they offer many benefits.
+Digital technology has completely changed the buying patterns of customers, disrupting traditional supply chain management strategies.
+Organizations need to make sure they have the technology to keep up with these changes and meet customers’ demands.

 What Is the Best Warehouse Management System?

-This depends on your specific business and the options potential vendors provide.
+While cloud-based solutions can be a great choice, the best warehouse management software for your organization depends on your specific business, your warehouse processes and the options potential vendors provide.
 It may be more helpful to first conceptualize how to choose a warehouse management system.
 This should lead to the best WMS vendor for you.
 Remember that choosing a warehouse management system should solve specific requirements you need to be fulfilled.
 If possible, avoid choosing based on price rather than function.
 A low-cost solution that doesn’t meet your needs can end up costing more down the line when it no longer meets your needs as the business shifts and grows.
 Make sure the vendor breaks down gaps in how its system overlays upon your processes prior to signing a contract with the vendor.
-These agreements will have long-lasting impacts on how your company functions.
+These agreements will have long-lasting impacts on how your company functions. enVista is familiar with the top WMS vendors on the market and we can help your organization find the right fit.

 How to Implement a Warehouse Management System:

 Once you’ve selected the best system, you must turn your attention to execution.
 Warehouse management system implementation requires planning and proper expectations.
 You need to know the timeline and must consider the internal shareholders responsible for seeing it through.
 There are other serious dos and don’ts of WMS implementation you must keep in mind in order to efficiently manage the scope of the project such as budgeting for testing and training.
 Again, one size does not fit all when it comes to WMS implementation.
-Below are steps to follow in planning for a WMS implementation:
+Below are steps to follow in planning your implementation.

 - Set expectations for the project